tedhudek/sandbox/eight-essential-tips.md

 3. Create the minimum thing.

 * As writers, we're fighting for limited attention cycles.
 To be successful, we need to create the least amount of content that gets the job done.
-Any more is too much.
 At Microsoft, we spent decades building up tons of dev docs and technical content.
 In the last six months, we've torn down millions of pages of old content, with more on the way.
-The new way we work is through a collaborative platform.
+Now we work almost exclusively using a collaborative doc platform.
 So what does this mean for creating new content?
-* It means that you start collaborating a lot sooner.
-Once you have the basic nugget of truth that tells people how to do the thing, publish it.
-Then invite people to make it better.
-Get the content out fast and get customers going. cx 2.0
+* It means that everybody can pitch in a lot sooner.
+Try to write the basic nugget of truth that tells people how to do the thing.
+Sometimes you can get people to help you do this by saying something like "it doesn't have to be perfect, can you give me something."
+Write up a draft and then invite people to improve it with you.
+Get the content out fast and get customers going.
+Frequently in technical docs, there are a few key points, crucial things that you need to do.
+But if you make your reader wade through a bunch of extraneous words to get to the key thing, you have failed!
+How many times have you had to slog through a long page and then you find the key thing and it's one sentence way down somewhere.
+Don't put people through that.
+I like to think of Twitter as an example of how you can communicate the core nugget of info in relatively few words.
+It's why texting is so effective.
+You're communicating a core idea in minimal words.
+So give your docs the Twitter test.
+Figure out the key things your reader needs to know, and get them there fast. cx 2.0

 4. Own the experience.